 This section publishes exclusively research articles.

-The Foucs section may be organized either as a monographic project, with a series of contributions revolving around a unifying topic or theme, or it may otherwise be miscellaneous in nature.
+The Foucs section may be organized either as a special issues - a monographic project with a series of contributions revolving around a unifying topic or theme - or it may otherwise be miscellaneous in nature.

-Every article submitted to the Focus section will have to to be an unpublished original work of research.
-The articles submitted will be reviewed by two external referees as well as evaluated by the journal's Editors.
+Every article submitted to the Focus section will have to to be an unpublished, original work of scholarly research.
+The articles submitted will undergo a double blind peer-review process and will also be evaluated internally by the journal's Editors.
 Submissions can take place in any moment of the year.

-Full title and abstract (150 words) should be in the first page.
+Full title, abstract (150 words) and 4 keywords should be in the first page.

 A cover letter should be also sent in the same email, with:

-1) full tit le of the article and full name of the Author(s) with current affiliation and full address/phone/fax/email details, plus short biographical note;
+1) full tit le of the article and full name of the Author(s), with current affiliation and full address/phone/fax/email details, plus a short biographical note;

 2) Author(s)’s statement confirming the agreement to the submission and that the article was not published before and is not currently being considered for publication by any other journal.

 Do not send unsolicited texts intended for this section.
-If you wish to propose a book discussion you should first make sure you obtain approval from the Editors by sending a proposal explaining why you think the text deserves to be discussed and why you believe to be suited for the task.
-Adress your proposal to Dr. Laura Brazzo, firstname.lastname@example.org
+If you wish to propose a topic for the Discussion section first make sure you obtain approval from the Editors by sending a proposal explaining why you think the book (or other relevant cultural product) deserves to be discussed in this journal and why you believe to be suited for the task.
+Adress your proposal to Dr. Matteo Perissinotto, email@example.com

 Each review should convey all essential information concerning the publication analyzed, presenting a synthetic description and a critical evaluation of the work under scrutiny.
 It should be aimed to a scholarly public.